 Propane vs. Natural Gas vs. Heating Oil: Montgomery Home Heating Fuel Comparison

-Families have a choice of fuels to choose from when it comes to heating.
-Natural Gas is the most common choice in Montgomery, used by 4,725,574 or 61% of residents.
-The next most popular primary heating fuel for Montgomery residents is Electricity, used by 1,365,710 homes (18%).
-The rest of the homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+Households have a choice of fuels to choose from when it comes to heating.
+Natural Gas is the most popular choice in Montgomery, used by 4,725,574 or 61% of homeowners.
+The 2nd most popular primary heating fuel for Montgomery homeowners is Electricity, used by 1,365,710 homes (18%).
+The remaining homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

-Montgomery County Residential Primary Home Heating Fuel (in Number of Households)
+Montgomery County Residential Primary Home Heating Fuel (No. of Households)

 | Year | Natural Gas | Propane | Electricity | Oil | Wood | Solar | Other |